notuntoward/ref/obsidian/Obsidian Share Vault/lit/lit_notes/Schasfoort25tariffChaosSense.md

 	3. A lower dollar, good for US exports and manufacturing

 - Referenced in the vide notes: [[Hoogduin25cmplxUncertDcsnCrs|Hoogduin25: Decision making in a complex and uncertain world]]
+- Trump admin's explanation of its tariffs: [[Parker25trumpTariffEq|Parker25: Explaining the Trump Tariff Equation]]
 ___
 %% end Obsidian Notes %%
 # Transcript